Echie/BachelorThesis/README.md

-Done with LaTeX, written mostly in 2014 during a research intership at LUT.
+Done with LaTeX, written in 2014 / early 2015 during a research intership at LUT.
 Download thesis.pdf if interested.